mozilla-mobile/mozilla-vpn-client/scripts/README.md

 # Linux-specific scripts

-- ./linux/build.sh - compile the client for linux.
-See the main README.md file.
 - ./linux/ppa_script.sh - upload ubuntu packages to the PPA
 - ./linux/script.sh - compile the client and upload it to the PPA
 - ./linux/utils/commons.sh - common functions for cross-platform scripts